eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 participant and during handshake with remote participant.
 Use the following openssl command to get subject name from identity certificate:

-``openssl x509 -noout -subject -nameopt RFC2253 -in <identity_certificate_file.crt>``
+``openssl x509 -noout -subject -nameopt RFC2253 -in <identity_certificate_file.pem>``

 Rules
 =====

-DomainParticipant permissions are defined by set of rules.
+Participant permissions are defined by set of rules.
 The rules are applied in the same order that appear in the document.
 If the criteria for the rule matches the domain_id join and/or publish or subscribe operation that is being attempted, then the allow or deny decision is applied.
 If the criteria for a rule does not match the operation being attempted, the evaluation shall proceed to the next rule.
 If all rules have been examined without a match, then the decision specified by the “default” rule is applied.
 The default rule, if present, must appear after all allow and deny rules.
 If the default rule is not present, the implied default decision is DENY.
 The matching criteria for each rule specify the domain_id, topics (published and subscribed), the partitions (published and subscribed), and the data-tags associated with the DataWriter and DataReader.